FrancesCoronel/personal-website-v3/_portfolio/2016-01-31-life-at-home.md

 #### What if the message I want to send isn’t available? {#what-if-the-message-i-want-to-send-isn-t-available-}

 The app will have support for custom messages.
-For example, if a user wants to be able to send the message “The chickens need to be fed” (a very useful messages for farming families, but not for average families, and thus not a pre-programmed messages).
+For example, if a user wants to be able to send the message "The chickens need to be fed" (a very useful messages for farming families, but not for average families, and thus not a pre-programmed messages).
 They can add it to the app and send it like they would a pre-programmed message.

-The built-in messages of the application will support “templating”, e.g.
+The built-in messages of the application will support "templating", e.g.
-“Dinner in X minutes”, where the user will be prompted to specify X before sending.
+"Dinner in X minutes", where the user will be prompted to specify X before sending.
 This allows the user to have some control over the messages that get sent without the need to create a custom message for every possible use case.